cfdulce/cfdulce/README.md

 - 💡 Fun fact I am fluently bilingual in _Spanish and English_!
 And I love learning!

-I am working on small coding projects to practice and learn more coding things!
-If you  have any advice etc. feel free to contact me!
+I am working on small coding projects to practice and learn more about coding.
+If you have any advice, etc., feel free to contact me.
 I'd appreciate it very much!

 <h3 align="left">Connect with me!:</h3>
 <p align="left">